VAT and Conference Participation

 The place of taxation is determined by where the event physically takes place.

-This means that when a person or organisation pays a registration fee for admission to a conference held in Sweden, the service is taxable in Sweden — regardless of where the participant or their organisation is based.
+This means that when a person or organization pays a registration fee to attend a conference held in Sweden, the service is subject to tax in Sweden —regardless of where the participant or their organization is based.

 3. Application to EFUF 2026

-Since the 28th European Forum on Urban Forestry (EFUF 2026) will be physically held in Malmö, Sweden, all participation fees are legally subject to Swedish VAT at 25%.
+Since the 28th European Forum on Urban Forestry (EFUF 2026) will be held in person in Malmö, Sweden, all participation fees are legally subject to Swedish VAT at 25%.

 This applies equally to:

-The Reverse Charge Mechanism does not apply to conference participation, since EFUF 2026 constitutes an admission-based event open to multiple participants, not a private or bespoke B2B service.
+The Reverse Charge Mechanism does not apply to conference participation, since EFUF 2026 is an admission-based event open to multiple participants, not a private or customized B2B service.

 4. Reclaiming VAT

-Participants may, in some cases, be able to reclaim Swedish VAT through their national tax authority, depending on local tax rules and international agreements.
+In some cases, participants may be able to claim a refund of Swedish VAT through their national tax authority, depending on local tax rules and international agreements.

-For EU-based organisations, this is typically done via the EU VAT Refund Scheme, and for non-EU entities, through the 13th Directive Refund Procedure.
+For organizations based in the EU, this is typically done through the EU VAT Refund Scheme, and for non-EU entities, through the 13th Directive Refund Procedure.

-Please note that the EFUF 2026 organisers are not responsible for handling, advising on, or facilitating any VAT refund processes.
+Please note that the EFUF 2026 organizers are not responsible for handling, advising on, or facilitating any VAT refund processes.

-Swedish companies and public institutions that are VAT-registered may, as usual, deduct or reclaim the Swedish VAT (25%) through their standard VAT reporting to the Swedish Tax Agency (Skatteverket).
+Swedish companies and public institutions that are registered for VAT may, as usual, deduct or reclaim Swedish VAT (25%) through their standard VAT reporting to the Swedish Tax Agency (Skatteverket).